-None of the student teachers selected the full complement of correct descriptions (definitions) namely c, d, f and g.
+None of full the student teachers selected the complement of correct descriptions (definitions) c, d, f and g.
 However, three students selected only correct descriptions (definitions).
 For example, Mathunzi chose d and f, Owen chose g whilst Sanele chose d and f.

-The remaining 15 students chose at least one correct description (definition), although they also selected incomplete descriptions.
+The remaining 15 students had at least chosen one correct description (definition), although they had also selected incomplete descriptions.
 For example:

-- Twelve students selected: (a) A rhombus is any quadrilateral with opposite sides parallel. - Eleven students selected: (e) A rhombus is any quadrilateral with two pairs of adjacent sides equal.

-• Eight students selected: (b) A rhombus is any quadrilateral with perpendicular diagonals.
+- twelve students selected: (a) A rhombus is any quadrilateral with opposite sides parallel. - Eleven students selected: (e) A rhombus is any quadrilateral with two pairs of adjacent sides equal. - Eight students selected: (b) A rhombus is any quadrilateral with perpendicular diagonals.

-Their selection of incomplete descriptions (definitions) makes it clear that these student teachers don't understand that a description (definition) must contain necessary and sufficient properties.
-Whilst many students chose various options to describe a rhombus, none of the students chose the full complement of the correct descriptions, namely c, d, f, g.
-This therefore suggested that the students did not have a well-developed ability to evaluate definitions.
+(definitions) By selecting incomplete descriptions it seems clear that these student teachers understand description (definition) contain don't that а must necessary and sufficient properties.
+Whilst many students chose various descriptions to describe а rhombus, none of the students chose the full complement of the correct descriptions, namely c, d, f, g.
+This therefore suggested that the students do not have a well-developed ability to evaluate definitions.

-A single student teacher, Owen, chose only one description.
-The others, by choosing more than one, seemed to have at least an intuitive understanding of the arbitrary nature of definitions.
+Only one student teacher, Owen. description.
+The others. by chose only one choosing more intuitive understanding than one. seemed to have at least an of the arbitrary nature of definitions.

-Summary Summary
+Summary

-- The majority of the student teachers appeared to have an intuitive understanding of the arbitrary nature of definitions. - Several student teachers understood a definition (description) of a given figure to be a list of properties of that given figure, which in fact is an uneconomical way to describe a figure (thus suggesting Van Hiele Level 2 understanding). - Some student teachers incompletely define (describe) figures by viewing necessary conditions as sufficient conditions.
+- The majority of the student teachers appeared to have an intuitive understanding of the arbitrary nature of definitions. - Several student teachers understood a definition (description) of a given figure to be a list of properties of that given figure, which in fact is an uneconomical way to describe a figure (thus suggesting Van Hiele level 2 understanding). - Some student teachers incompletely define (describe) figures by viewing necessary conditions as sufficient conditions.